ITUnderground/itunderground.dk/src/routes/(posts)/blog/making-challenges/+page.md

 ## Challenge setup

 To make a challenge, start by being able to solve it yourself, this means wether it's a python file or js project, test that you can get the flag, and ideally write a writeup on how to solve it.
-Our flag format is itu{xxx}.
+Our flag format is `itu{xxx}`.
 Every challenge has a singe folder in this repo with the name of the challenge.

 If you have an idea for a challenge feel free to ask about how to make/deploy it.